bon-dawson/chat-bot-llm/README.md

 ```

 ### Step 5: Run the Frontend Application
-Open a new terminal window while keeping the backend running, then:
+Open a new terminal window within this project while keeping the backend running, then:

 ```bash
 cd frontend/